Some tips when working with PLINK2

 (text) file and pvar

 (text) file are the row (individuals) and column (variants) indices.
-Because it is common to have hundreds of thousands of genetic variants, PLINK2 supports zstd
+Because it is not uncommon to have hundreds of thousands of genetic variants, PLINK2 supports zstd

 (ZStandard) compression of the pvar